inelofthus/Gruppe23/README.md

 Ensure that Java SE Runtime Environment 1.8 is installed, and that the device is connected to the NTNU network.
 Run the RateChill.jar in order to start the application.
-For an indepth non-technical user guide, see UserGuide.pdf.
+For an in-depth non-technical user guide, see UserGuide.pdf.

 ## Building the project